ysstudio22/Resources/Resources.md

 ### CSS Pseudo-Classes
 - [Pseudo-classes and pseudo-elements - Learn web development | MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements)

     :+1: The article introduces pseudo-classes and elements.
 Explanations are kept brief and are followed by simple examples so that the reader can see how the code works.
-The article is divided into easily distinct sections making it easy to navigate and read.
+The article is divided into easily distinct sections making it easy to navigate and read. <br>
     Supplement: [Pseudo-Classes In CSS](https://dev.to/shahidbugti/pseudo-classes-in-css-5emh)
         - This article from the DEV community also outlined and demonstrated pseudo classes and elements clearly.